OpenTransfr/Core/docs/Commodities/index.rst

 Commodity
 =========

 A commodity is something that represents value.
 Usually these are currencies - like Euros or US Dollars - but they can also be things like property deeds, votes or shares in a company.
 Every bank_ can hold any commodity.
-Commodities come into existance when someone decides to become an issuer_ and issues it onto the network.
+Commodities come into existence when someone decides to become an issuer_ and issues it onto the network.
 To use a particular commodity like Euros, you'd use its commodityTag_.

 .. _commodityTag: